 Truth in the Flesh, John Hartung, ISBN 9780985618117

-Book Review by J. W. Wartick
+Book Review by J. HW.
+Wartick

 The Present Truth, Martin Murphy, ISBN 9780983244172